 4. Is the treatment customized?

-I have yet to meet two addicts with exactly the same needs.
-Be sure the rehab you choose provides a customized treatment plan geared to the individual patient.
+I have yet to meet two addicts with the same needs.
+Be sure when choosing the best rehab that it provides a customized treatment plan geared to the individual patient.

 5. What are the rehab’s core principles?

 Some rehabs incorporate a 12-step program, while others focus on one religion.
 Consider the type of program your loved one would most likely embrace.